GIScience/ohsome-quality-api/docs/indicator_creation.md

 ### metadata.yaml

-The metadata.yaml holds basic information about your indicator e.g. the indicator name, a quick description on what it does and how it works and a standartized interpretation of it's possible results.<br>
+The metadata.yaml holds basic information about your indicator e.g. the indicator name, a quick description on what it does and how it works and a standartized interpretation of it's possible results.

 The easiest way to setup the metadata.yaml the right way would be to copy it from another indicator and to replace the texts with your own.
 Just don't replace or change the category names.

 ### indicator.py